 They also have a clean burn.
 As a result, their smoke is more delicate and soft than wood’s, which is robust and intense (although pellets are made from wood).
 When you cook with these pellets, your dish will have a subtle smokey flavor profile.

-When it comes to taste wood, there is a broad range to pick from.
+There is a broad range to pick from when tasting wood.
 Each has a distinct smoke and aroma.
 Is one superior or better than the others?
 Which ones generate the most flavorful pellets?

 Flavored food vs. Blend (Mixture)

 BBQ pellets are often constructed of 100 percent natural hardwood; however, this does not guarantee that the pellets are 100 percent of the type of wood indicated on the box.
 If you purchase cherry wood chips or chunks, you will receive 100 percent cherry wood.
-Pellets, on the other hand, are typically made from a combination of cherry and another type of wood, such as oak or alder.
+On the other hand, Pellets are typically made from a combination of cherry and wood, such as oak or alder.

 Even though it may appear to be deceitful, there are valid reasons for this technique.
-The combination of flavored woods and oak has a number of advantages, the first of which is cost.
-Varying varieties of wood have different densities and burn at different rates, in addition to producing different quantities of heat and smoke.
+The combination of flavored woods and oak has several advantages, the first of which is cost.
+Varying varieties of wood have different densities and burn at different rates, producing different quantities of heat and smoke.

 Furthermore, 100% flavored-wood pellets are more expensive than those that use a basis of oak or alder, as well as woods like cherry and hickory; because these latter species aren’t as numerous as oak, they cost more.
 Because oak is very neutral, the cherry wood smoke flavor shows through.
 Pellet manufacturers can keep prices down by blending oak and cherry.

-However, keep in mind that not all blends and combinations are created equal.
+However, remember that not all blends and combinations are created equal.
 Some will use a greater proportion of wood than others.
 A 70/30 split is rather typical, with 30 percent flavored wood and 70 percent oak.
 Some major brands, on the other hand, adopt a 2/3 ratio.

 What are the best wood pellets for smoking?